 This information is taken from the Colorado Charter School Handbook.
-You can access the complete handbook by clicking the link below.

 What Is a Charter School?